 Acquisition of Commercial Real Estate- Part V – FRANCE

 Aliant Guide on Acquisiton of Commercial Real Estate was created by Aliant’s Real Estate Practice Group, where our experienced and well established lawyers from France, Italy, Finland, Cyprus, and Lithuania have answered some fundamental and up-to-date questions on how to acquire commercial real estate in their jurisdictions.
-If you are interested in Commercial Real Estate in any of the beforementioned countries please follow this five part series.
+If you are interested in Commercial Real Estate in any of the beforementioned countries please see the full questionnaire here.

 1) Please describe in a few steps the prosses of transfer of commercial real estate in your country with particular focus to the transfer of the ownership or the title to the buyer.

 In French law, under the civil law, as soon as there is a sale’s agreement on the thing and the price, the sale is made.

 Whereas in commercial real estate, it is recommended to follow different steps below:

 the salesman formulates an offer which can be accepted by the purchaser or to make a counterproposal.
 This exchange can be framed by a letter of intent to organize the negotiations.